divnix/digga/doc/api-reference-nixos.md

 ## nixos.hostDefaults.channelName
-Channel this host should follow
+Channel this host should follow.

 *_Type_*:
-channel defined in `channels`
+One of the channels defined in `channels`